On Onboard LiDAR-based Flying Object Detection: Abstract

 \section{Abstract}

 A new robust and accurate approach for the detection and localization of flying objects with the purpose of highly dynamic aerial interception and agile multi-robot interaction is presented in this paper.
-The approach is proposed for use onboard an autonomous aerial vehicle equipped with a 3D \ac{LiDAR} sensor providing input data for the algorithm.
-It relies on a novel 3D occupancy voxel mapping method for the target detection and a cluster-based multiple hypothesis tracker to compensate uncertainty of the sensory data.
-When compared to state-of-the-art methods of onboard detection of other flying objects, the presented approach provides superior localization accuracy and robustness to different environments and appearance changes of the target, as well as a greater detection range.
-Furthermore, in combination with the proposed multi-target tracker, sporadic false positives are suppressed, state estimation of the target is provided and the detection latency is negligible.
-This makes the detector suitable for tasks of agile multi-robot interaction, such as autonomous aerial interception or formation control where precise, robust, and fast relative localization of other robots is crucial.
-We demonstrate the practical usability and performance of the system in simulated and real-world experiments.
+The approach is proposed for use on board of autonomous aerial vehicles equipped with a 3D \acs{LiDAR} sensor.
+It relies on a novel 3D occupancy voxel mapping method for the target detection that provides high localization accuracy and robustness with respect to varying environments and appearance changes of the target.
+In combination with a proposed cluster-based multi-target tracker, sporadic false positives are suppressed, state estimation of the target is provided, and the detection latency is negligible.
+This makes the system suitable for tasks of agile multi-robot interaction, such as autonomous aerial interception or formation control where fast, precise, and robust relative localization of other robots is crucial. \rone{We evaluate the viability and performance of the system in simulated and real-world experiments which demonstrate that at a range of \SI{20}{\metre}, our system is capable of reliably detecting a micro-scale \acs{UAV} with an almost \SI{100}{\percent} recall, \SI{0.2}{\metre} accuracy, and \SI{20}{\milli\second} delay.}